tirejs/tire/docs/tire.md

 <span class="us">$.ajax(options [, callback])</span> <span class="re">Tire</span>

 Perform an Ajax request.
 It can be a to local resource or JSONP.
-No support for cross-domain (yet).
 It´s a async Ajax request, no sync request is supported and no support is planned.
+As of version 1.2.0 CORS (Cross-origin resource sharing) is supported via the [tire-cors plugin](https://github.com/tirejs/tire-cors).

 If a string is passed in as the first argument it will be the URL to request.
 The seconds argument should be a function that is used as success function if the request succeeds.